5 Ways To Level-up Your Alumni Relations Program

 1. Start your year with a small meet-and-greet

-The pandemic has had everyone bottled up inside their homes for far too long.
-While you can’t still go all out and invite all your alumni to campus, you can start the year with small meet-and-greets across various cities around the country, with the help of your local volunteers and chapters.
-We suggest creating proper guidelines, which can help the volunteers organize these events with utmost safety.
-With adequate precautions in place, such small-scale events can be a refreshing break from months of Zoom Fatigue, faced by your alumni and students alike.
-This is also a great opportunity to help your alumni meet peers in and around their area, creating strong bonds within the alumni community.
+The pandemic had everyone bottled up inside their homes for far too long.
+While you can’t go all out and invite all your alumni to campus every time, you can start the year with small meet-and-greets across various cities around the country, with the help of your local volunteers and chapters.
+We suggest creating proper guidelines, which can help the volunteers organize these events to increase engagement and guarantee a good time for everyone involved.
+These small-scale events can be a refreshing break from the webinars and large-scale fundraisers often attended by your alumni and students alike.
+This is also a great opportunity to help your alumni meet peers in and around their area, creating strong bonds within the alumni community

 2. Give the mic to your alumni